 Marketing helps to match an organization’s resources and services with potential customers, and social media have become a significant participatory communication channel.
 Mon and Koontz have collaborated on work that focuses on using demographic data and GIS mapping to show how public libraries serve communities, and here they offer updated advice and examples (from the 2014 first edition) of how to get the word out about the library's value to those communities. . . the new edition has streamlined content, updated resources, and expanded information about social media.
 Each chapter also includes a summary, discussion question, key terms, and cited notes.
 The work concludes with an annotated bibliography and index.
 The writing is clear and practical, and the examples are particularly beneficial.
 Libraries, archives, and museums will find this basic introduction to marketing useful in their efforts to use social media to optimize their relationships with their customers.

 Seasoned library marketers and beginners alike will benefit from this book.
 Offering a comprehensive breakdown of the many facets of running effective social media marketing campaigns, from conception to analysis, this exhaustive guide is a valuable reference tool for getting the word out about programs and services.
-Library marketing staffers interested in fine-tuning their outreach and strategies will want this on their reference shelf.
+Library marketing staffers interested in fine-tuning their outreach and strategies will want this on their reference shelf....
+This second edition includes an extensive bibliography for further reading as well as a step-by-step outline for those newer to social media marketing.
+A great reference for libraries of all types.

 This second edition of Mon and Koontz’s 2014 book provides the reader with the foundational marketing principles necessary to efficiently use social media in their libraries, archives, and museums.